marksherriff/uvacs-advising/policies.md

 __For APMA:__ Any other APMA or MATH course credits not already being used toward the major.

+__For ENGR 1010:__ Students may replace ENGR 1010 with engineering course credits.
+These may be any disciplinary engineering credits that are technical in nature.
+STS, APMA, and EBUS mnemonic courses, courses that fulfill the science elective, and courses that fulfill the engineering business minor do not qualify.

+__For ENGR 1020:__

+* Transfer students: We can award transfer credit for ENGR 1020 for students who were awarded an associate’s degree prior to matriculation and completed a College Composition II course.
+Many times, we are missing the final transcript with the student’s degree conferral.
+In this case, the student will need to request their official transcript with their degree conferral and send it to Jesse Rogers (jr7up).
+* A course in sociotechnical studies that is not otherwise required by engineering.
+Those include STS electives, and a smattering of courses in the College.
+The latter should be requested via the appeal to the SEAS Dean's Office.
+* Missing just a couple credits of 1020?
+Students can complete an additional 2000-level or higher math or science course not required for their major.

+For more info about ENGR courses, please contact Jesse Rogers (jr7up).

 ## Policy on Changing Graduation Year / Graduating Early

 *Note:* Effective 2/28/2024, the College of Arts and Sciences will no longer manually change a student’s expected graduation term, which means College students cannot get an updated registration time when they plan to graduate early.
 This will not prevent a BACS student from graduating early; they will simply apply for graduation in SIS during the semester in which they will graduate.
 [This website](https://college.as.virginia.edu/graduation) appears to document how to do this, but contact your College Association Dean if you have questions.